jisshub/nodejs-api-express-mongodb-masterclass/user-authetication-permissions-2.md

       new ErrorResponse(`Bootcamp with id ${req.params.id} not found`) );
   }
-  // if current user is not bootcamp owner and his role is not admin, if (bootcamp.user.toString() !== req.user.id && req.user.role !== 'admin') {
+  // if current user is not bootcamp owner and his role is not admin, her bootcamp.user is an objec, convert to String. if (bootcamp.user.toString() !== req.user.id && req.user.role !== 'admin') {
     return next(
       new ErrorResponse(